BogdanTarus/solubility/README.md

 ### Update the dataset

+>> where will you store the dataset (S3 ??)

 ### Build the molecular fingerprint as SMILES
+>> please explain to ppeople what smiles are

 The resulting data set will have the duplicates removed and the solubility values unified using units of mol/l at the room temperature and neutral pH.

 ## Decide on the deep learning model
+>> with the litterature/bibliography u will get insights for the model to choose :)
 ## Learn and test the model

 ## Predict the aqueous solubility of novel compounds w/o experimental solubility values